danwerner21/Dragon64/README.md

 1. The Mainboard PCB Kicad design and Gerber files
 2. The Keyboard PCB Kicad design and Gerber files
 3. OpenSCAD and STL files for a 3d printed case
+4. SVG file for custom keycaps from MAX Keyboard

 ---